-(1) For each military training activity, the foreign policy justification and purpose for the activity, the number of foreign military personnel provided training and their units of operation, and the location of the training.

-(2) For each country, the aggregate number of students trained and the aggregate cost of the military training activities.

-(3) With respect to United States personnel, the operational benefits to United States forces derived from each military training activity and the United States military units involved in each activity.

-(c) FORM.-The report described in subsection (a) shall be in unclassified form but may include a classified annex.

-(d) AVAILABILITY ON INTERNET.-All unclassified portions of the report described in subsection (a) shall be made available to the public on the Internet through the Department of State.

-(e) DEFINITION.-In this section, the term "appropriate congressional committees" means-

-(1) the Committee on Appropriations and the Committee on International Relations of the House of Representatives; and

-(2) the Committee on Appropriations and the Committee on Foreign Relations of the Senate.
+- (1) For each military training activity, the foreign policy justification and purpose for the activity, the number of foreign military personnel provided training and their units of operation, and the location of the training. - (2) For each country, the aggregate number of students trained and the aggregate cost of the military training activi- - (3) With respect to United States personnel, the operational benefits to United States forces derived from each military training activity and the United States military units involved in each activity. - (c) FORM.-The report described in subsection (a) shall be in unclassified form but may include a classified annex. - (d) AVAILABILITY ON INTERNET.-All unclassified portions of the report described in subsection (a) shall be made available to the public on the Internet through the Department of State. - (e) DEFINITION.-In this section, the term "appropriate congressional committees" means- - (1) the Committee on Appropriations and the Committee on International Relations of the House of Representatives; - (2) the Committee on Appropriations and the Committee on Foreign Relations of the Senate.

 SEC.
-657. ANNUAL REPORT ON MILITARY ASSISTANCE AND MILI-TARY EXPORTS.- [Repealed-1981] SEC.
+657. ANNUAL REPORT ON MILITARY ASSISTANCE AND MILITARY EXPORTS.- [Repealed-1981] SEC.
 658. LIMITATIONS ON USE OF FUNDS.- [Repealed-1978]

 SEC.
-658. LIMITATIONS ON USE OF FUNDS.- [Repealed-1978] SEC.
-659. ACCESS TO CERTAIN MILITARY BASES ABROAD.- [Repealed-1981]
+659. ACCESS TO CERTAIN MILITARY BASES ABROAD.-

-SEC.
+- Sec.
 660. [22 U.S.C.
-2420] PROHIBITING POLICE TRAINING.- (a) On and after July 1, 1975, none of the funds made available to carry out this Act, and none of the local currencies generated under this Act, shall be used to provide training or advice, or provide any financial support, for police, prisons, or other law enforcement forces for any foreign government or any program of internal intelligence or surveillance on behalf of any foreign government within the United States or abroad.

-(b) Subsection (a) of this section shall not apply-

-(1) with respect to assistance rendered under section 515(c) of the Omnibus Crime Control and Safe Streets Act of 1968 with respect to any authority of the Drug Enforcement
+2420] Prohibiting Police Training.- (a) On and after July 1, 1975, none of the funds made available to carry out this Act, and none of the local currencies generated under this Act, shall be used to provide training or advice, or provide any financial support, for police, prisons, or other law enforcement forces for any foreign government or any program of internal intelligence or surveillance on behalf of any foreign government within the United States or abroad. - (b) Subsection (a) of this section shall not apply- - (1) with respect to assistance rendered under section 515(c) of the Omnibus Crime Control and Safe Streets Act of 1968 with respect to any authority of the Drug Enforcement